composer6251/vintage_1020/how-to-flutter.md

 Flexible - Wrap a child/children of multi-layout widget and give flex factor (2 = 1/2, 3 = 1/3)
 Expanded - Use when children overflow, but SHOULD NOT ClipRect - Use when children overflow, and SHOULD.
+Wrap - children in row, divided by space, and wrap if row overflows